 - If you don’t understand your friend’s condition, ask her questions.
 She would rather tell you than have you think you know what’s going on.

 - Don’t offer to help.
 Just do it.
-Drop by for a quick visit, bring them dinner, offer to help change the bed or clean up.
+Drop by with some food or offer to help change the bed or clean up.

 - Offer to take her to the hospital and sit through treatment with her.